Combinatorial and Topological Aspects of Path Posets, and Multipath Cohomology: Relations with simplicial homology

 \section{Relations with simplicial homology}

-Let $\tG$ be a digraph and $P(\tG)$ be its path poset.
 In this section we give a topological description of multipath cohomology.
-More specifically, we see that multipath cohomology~$\Hmu^*(\tG;R)$ is the ordinary cohomology of a certain simplicial complex~$X(\tG)$ associated to $\tG$ -- cf.~Theorem~\ref{thm:multipath is simplicial}.
-For instance, this approach leads to a reinterpretation of the Mayer-Vietoris exact sequence for multipath cohomology in topological terms.
-In the last subsection, we discuss which simplicial complexes can be realised as $X(\tG)$ for some $\tG$.
+More specifically, we see that~$\Hmu^*(\tG;R)$ is the ordinary cohomology of a certain simplicial complex~$X(\tG)$ associated to $\tG$ -- cf.~Theorem~\ref{thm:multipath is simplicial}.
+For instance, this approach leads to a reinterpretation of the Mayer-Vietoris exact sequence for multipath cohomology, in topological terms.
+Furthermore, we also discuss which simplicial complexes can be realised as $X(\tG)$ for some $\tG$.